 (A) We do accept electronic versions but only from the person writing the recommendation.

 8. (Q) My field is X, but looking at your current fellows I don't see anyone in X. Does that mean you don't consider applicants in X?

 (A) No – The program accepts from such a broad range of fields that the current sampling of 8 or 10 fellows cannot possibly cover them all.
 The choices of our current fellows is based on the best proposed science at their submission time.
 If a new proposal meets that criterion then X may very well be the next field a fellow is chosen from.

 9. (Q) When is the selection decision made ?

-(A) The exact time of the decision depends on the scheduling of the visits of the final candidates (which usually numbers about 10 or 12) and the selection committee's process of evaluation.
-We inform candidates that are not in the final group as soon as possible - usually by the end of December.
-The final selection time varies more but we aim for late February or early March.
+(A) The exact decision time depends on the scheduling of the visits of the final candidates (which usually number 4 or 5) and the selection committee's process of evaluation.
+We anticipate a decision by early October.

 10. (Q) I currently have a position at Y and would like to apply for a Fellowship to support my work there - is this possible?

 (A) No –a Rowland Junior Fellow is expected to be resident at the Institute doing their research here during their fellowship tenure.

 11. (Q) I just found out about the RJF program, but it's now after the deadline for submissions - will the program be available next year ?